sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `text.html.ruby | text.html source.ruby`

-The pipe operator operator behaves exactly the same as the comma operator.
+The pipe operator behaves the same as the comma operator.
 The only difference between the two is in their precedence levels, with the pipe operator having lower precedence than the comma operator.
 This allows alternations to be expressed more naturally for those of you that are comfortable with C-like expressions.

 #### Example - intersection selector

 `text & source`

 The ampersand or intersection operator matches only when the expressions on both sides of the operator are true.
-For example, the above "text & source" selector will match "text.html source.ruby" since "text" and "ruby" both match according to the name selector rules.
+For example, the above "text & source" selector will match the "text.html source.ruby" since "text" and "ruby" both match according to the name selector rules.

 #### Example - grouping

 `source & (js | ruby)`

-Parentheses can be used to clarify argument of a selector or to group and override operator precedence levels.
+Parentheses can be used to clarify the argument of a selector or to group and override operator precedence levels.
 For example, in the above selector, the parentheses are used to group "js" and "ruby" as part of the intersection with "source".
 If the parentheses were removed, the effective precedence would be equivalent to (source & js) | (ruby).

 #### Example - negative lookahead

 `text.html - source.ruby`

-Sometimes you want to match a scope unless it is being used within a child scope.
+Sometimes you want to match a scope unless it is being used within a child's scope.
 For instance, in the above selector, the negative lookahead operator, '-', is being used to select all "text.html" scopes that do not have a matching scope of "source.ruby" anywhere after it.
 If we had selector "a b - c", this would match "a b", "a b y", "x a b", "x a b y", but not "a b c", "x a b c", "x a b c y", nor "a b x y c".
-Notice in the last example that the lookahead extends to the end of the scope being matched and not just the next segment as with the descendant selector.
+Notice in the last example that the lookahead extends to the end of the scope that is being matched and not just the next segment as with the descendant selector.

 #### Precedence levels